n8felton/proper-packaging-principles/README.md

 Ultimately, the package filename should be recognizable and easy to identify what is going to be installed.

+## Component Package Identifier

+Many popular software deployment tools reference the macOS "receipts database" to query metadata about installed software packages, such as file paths, package versions, and installation dates.
+This information is used to determine if a software package needs to be updated.

+This information is linked to the component package identifier.
+Therefore, it is highly recommended to choose a recognizable identifier that follows macOS conventions and to maintain consistency with it.

+> The macOS Installer recognizes a package as an upgrade to an already-installed package only if the package identifiers match.
+Therefore, it is advisable to set a meaningful, consistent identifier when you build the package.
+>
+> — <cite>`pkgbuild` man page</cite>

+Component package identifiers typically use reverse domain name notation, for example, `com.example.Product`.

+### Component Package Identifier Examples

+#### Good Component Package Identifier Examples

+    com.example.product
+    com.example.Product
+    com.example.Product.15 †

+##### Good Component Package Identifier Real-world Examples

+    com.amazon.corretto.17 †
+    com.apple.MacEvalUtility
+    com.tapbots.Ivory

+#### Better Component Package Identifier Examples

+    com.example.pkg.Product
+    com.example.pkg.Product15 †

+##### Better Component Package Identifier Real-world Examples

+    com.apple.pkg.Xcode
+    com.ninxsoft.pkg.mist-cli
+    fr.whitebox.pkg.Packages

+###### † Versioning Component Package Identifiers

+Versions should only be used in component package identifiers when multiple versions of a product can be installed, used, and updated side-by-side.
+Otherwise, version information does not belong in the component package identifier.

+### Component Package Identifier Related Commands

+`pkgutil --pkgs` — List all installed package IDs

+`pkgutil --pkg-info <package-id>` — Print extended information about the specified `<package-id>`

 # Appendix B - Static Download URLs
 ## Best Practices
 1. The URL should be static and NOT contain any metadata that will change with each package.